GopikaGupta/Machine_Learning_from_Scratch/README.md

-These are my Machine Learning codes (from scratch) written in Python
+These are my Machine Learning codes from scratch in Python